Klrfl/personal-site/src/content/blog/backend-a-new-learning-adventure.md

 tags:
   - self challenge
 ---
-Hello everyone!
+Hello everyone, and welcome to the first blog post in 2024!
 It's been a while since I last posted here, so, I'm glad to be back here sharing stories on my blog again!
-(By the way this is the first blog post this year)

 During the past two or three months, I've been learning backend development and created 2 very simple APIs with Go.
 The first one, which I affectionately named ['Fiber Student API'](https://github.com/klrfl/fiber-student-api), was very very simple.
 You can use it to do CRUD operations on students' data.
 Oh, and also I used basic auth to do it.
 I made with with Fiber, which is probably a bad idea, because by immediately using a framework, I don't understand the fundamentals.
 I should probably make another one with the `net/http` standard package in the future.